trickstercache/trickster/docs/new-changed-1.0.md

 - Cache management is improved, with enhancements like a configurable max cache size and better metrics.
 - Configuration now allows per-origin cache provider selection.
 - The Delta Proxy is overhauled to be more efficient and performant.
-- For Gophers: we've refactored the project into packages with a much improved structure.
+- For Gophers: we've refactored the project into packages with a much more cohesive structure, so it's much easier for you to contribute.
 - Also: The Cache Provider and Origin Proxy are exposed as Interfaces for easy extensibility.

 ### Still to Come in 1.0 (keep checking back!)